m12sl/nerv-seg/README.md

 TODO:

+1. Add validation into train procedure
+2. Investigate errors
+3. Modify network
+4. Modify preprocessing

+Infrastructure TODO:

-1. Add opencv3 into Dockerfile
+1. Add opencv for python3 into Dockerfile (for future usage)
-2. Make a submission
-3. Enhance the model

-Solution code based on https://github.com/jocicmarko/ultrasound-nerve-segmentation solution.
+1. Move all processes into docker

 Main idea: rich augmentation technics and model tuning: BN and so on.